Weieiei/Hackatown2017/README.md

-# hackatown
+# pplofmontreal.com

-> A place to post your shitty stories
+> Share your feelings and empathize with the rest of city

 ## Build Setup